Metron-Project/metron-project.github.io/blog/2026-04-01-march-update/index.md

 ## Metron-Tagger

-Here's a summary of everything that landed in Metron-Tagger during March 2026, covering rate limit improvements, bug fixes, and dependency updates.
+Here's a summary of everything that landed in Metron-Tagger during March, covering rate limit improvements, bug fixes, and dependency updates.

 ### Rate Limit Handling